psachin/psachin.github.io/_posts/2014-03-04-bash-function-definition.md

     }

+### Update <2016-04-06 Wed>

+I you enable shell debug ON USING `set -e`, you can still read a function definition.

+	set -e
+	which mcd

 ## Find function location in a file

 In the similar way `declare` can be used to locate the function.